suyash-codes/N8N-DAILY-AI-NEWSLETTER/README.md

-🗞️ AI Daily Newsletter Bot (n8n) – Built by Suyash ❤️
+🗞️ AI Daily Newsletter Bot (n8n)
 This project is a fully automated AI-powered newsletter generator using n8n, designed to deliver daily world news summaries in HTML email (via Gmail) and Discord (Markdown).
 It integrates BBC RSS Feeds, NewsAPI, and Google Gemini for fact-checked summaries, with built-in normalization and error handling.

 📌 Features
-⏰ Daily Scheduled Trigger (8 AM IST)
+⏰ Daily Scheduled Trigger (9 AM IST)

 📰 Combines trusted sources: